krbnite/krbnite.github.io/_posts/2019-11-11-Ai4-Healthcare.md

 Kyle wore a bright, blazing orange shirt, like the cones and caution signs you might find on a construction site.
 His demeanor fit the look: a rugged, Jersey-like aura.

+The talk jumped right into the intricacies of DNA as data: How do you respect patient privacy and HIPAA when the data under discussion and distribution is genetic?
+In healthcare, data de-identification is basically a given.
+For example, given medical imaging data, one can at least conceive that the patient data can be anonymized.
+But DNA data?
+A patient's sequenced genome?
+How do you de-identify a sequenced genome?

-DNA Data Deluge: The amount of genomic data is increasing exponentially, keeping pace with the exponential decreases in sequencing costs.
+The de-identification of DNA is an issue:  supervised methods require lots of data, and so for genomic models -- lots of genomes!
+And these days, the data is there, damn-nigh ready to share:  the amount of genomic data is increasing exponentially every year, keeping pace with the exponential decreases in sequencing costs.
+Somehow, some way: we need to be able to share DNA/genomic data, while respecting patient privacy.

-How do you keep genomic data private?

-How do you anonymyze DNA data since it is inherently personalized?
-In other realms, like medical imaging, one can hope to anonymize patient data...but this is not necessarily true for DNA data.
-But current supervised methods require lots of data, and we likely need to share DNA/genomic data.

 Paper reference:  "Better medicine through machine learning: What's real and what's artificial?"

-Irration Extrapolation:  Can we reasonably assume that an algorithm trained on an eas-to-obtain patient set will lead to accurate models that act in the best interests of patients inside and out of that patient set?
+Irrational Extrapolation:  Can we reasonably assume that an algorithm trained on an easy-to-obtain patient set will lead to accurate models that act in the best interests of patients inside and out of that patient set?
 How do we correct for such biases and reason about disease/symptoms severity and trajectory?